 The dishwasher safe KitchenAid mixer bowls

 Not all of the older mixing bowls and attachments from KitchenAid were dishwasher friendly.
-Historically most of KitchenAid’s attachments were only suitable for handwashing.
+Historically many of KitchenAid’s attachments were only suitable for handwashing.
 In 2018, the company decided to produce mixing bowls made specifically with dishwasher-safe materials.
 Hallelujah! 🙏

 KitchenAid mixing bowls 101